 A student transferring from another school and/or district in Texas shall be allowed to attend classes pending receipt of immunization records.
 A grace period of no more than thirty (30) calendar days shall be allowed for the school to receive such records.

-If the parent is on active duty with the armed forces of the United States, a student may attend classes for no more than 30 calendar days while awaiting the transfer of immunization records from the previous school.
+If the student is homeless, in a formal foster care placement or if the parent is on active duty with the armed forces of the United States, a student may attend classes for no more than 30 calendar days while awaiting the transfer of immunization records from the previous school.